yongddeng/yongddeng.github.io/_posts/2022-01-11-martingale.md

 ## III
 ---
-stopping time theorem::: expectation of stopped martingale is not in general equal to that of a given martingale (i.e. the problem is that $\tau$ is too large), in fact, we have $\operatorname{E}\tau = \infty$ // The optional stopping theorem (or Doob's optional sampling theorem) which applies to doubling strategies states that
+// stopping time theorem::: expectation of stopped martingale is not in general equal to that of a given martingale (i.e. the problem is that $\tau$ is too large), in fact, we have $\operatorname{E}\tau = \infty$ // The optional stopping theorem (or Doob's optional sampling theorem) which applies to doubling strategies states that

-Doob's (maximal) inequality::: generalised Kolmogorov's inequality. // martingale convergence theorem::: Doob's martingale convergence theorems (If you're more analysis oriented, martingales, provide (IMO) the most natural proof of the Radon-Nikodym theorem (ok, for separable sigma algebras).
+// Doob's (maximal) inequality::: generalised Kolmogorov's inequality.

+// Doob's martingale convergence theorems::: If you're more analysis oriented, martingales, provide (IMO) the most natural proof of the Radon-Nikodym theorem (ok, for separable sigma algebras).
 The proof is an application of the Martingale Convergence Theorem) // martingale clt

 ## **
 ---
-**(#1)** In continuous time, the continuity of the sample paths $t \to X\_t$ and the filtration $t \to \mathcal{F}\_t$ must be provided. **(#2)** I.e. A partial sum process associated with ind. sequences is a martingale. **(#3)** All results about sub-martingales have dual statements for sup-martingales and vice versa.
+**(#1)** In continuous time, the continuity of the sample paths $t \to X\_t$ and the filtration $t \to \mathcal{F}\_t$ must be provided. **(#2)** I.e. A partial sum process associated with ind. sequences is a martingale.